UOB One Account to Cut Interest Rate from 7.8% to 6%—Which Savings Accounts Will Earn You More?

 $30,000 and up 2.20% 3.00% 4.10%

-If you ask us, the lowest-hanging fruit are credit card spending and home loan instalments.
+If you ask me, the lowest-hanging fruit are credit card/PayLah! spending and home loan instalments, although the latter is by no means low-hanging fruit in general amongst all the savings accounts out there.

 Already made up your mind on opening up a UOB One account?
 You can read more about and open a UOB One account here.

-Know anyone who should get the UOB One account?
-Share this article with them.
+Know anyone who has or is thinking of getting the UOB One account?
+Share this article with them!